-Habitat loss is a major threat to rhino populations.
-There are several ways in which this is manifested including clearance of land for human settlement and agricultural production, logging, authorised and illegal.
-This is a major threat to all species as wildlife needs space to live and survive.
-It is therefore also a major barrier for rhino numbers to recover and increase.
+Clearance of land for human settlement, agricultural production and logging are constantly increasing.
+This is a major threat to all species as wildlife needs space to survive and thrive.
+This is a major barrier to enabling rhino numbers to recover and increase.